johnlwhiteman/cs448-2023-spring/README.md

 ## Details

-* This repo contains the content for the Spring 2023 class
+* This repo contains the content for the Spring 2023 class.

 ## Setup